IntelligentControlSystems/Task-Level-Insights-from-Eigenvalues-across-Sequence-Models/README.md

 The training is logged via W&B. To successfully log the training add the following W&B login information to the .yaml configurations:
 ```
 wandb:
   group: "..." # name of the group displayed in W&B
   name: "..." # name of the run displayed in W&B
   key: "..." # your API key
   entity: "..." # name of the entity within your W&B profile where the runs should be saved
   project: "..." # name of the project
 ```
 Note that the result of the analysis script is saved to W&B if the information above is provided, otherwise it is saved locally in the path provided in the analysis configuration.
 Additionally, if the model is not saved, the eigenvalue analysis is not performed (it is skipped).

+## License

+Licensed with BSD-2-Clause

+''' Copyright (c) 2025 ETH Zurich, Institute for Dynamics Systems and Control, Rahel Rickenbach, Jelena Trisovic, Alexandre Didier, Jerome Sieber, Melanie N. Zeilinger.
+No rights reserved. '''

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Citation